OmNagvekar/AI_Predictions_API/README.md

 ├── garbage_intensity.pt   # Detects and quantifies the garbage percentage in an image or frame.
 ├── garbage_type_detect.pt # Identifies and classifies different types of garbage.
 ├── littering2.pt          # Tracks and identifies instances of littering.
-└── README.md              # Project documentation
+├── chatbot                # Directory contains code and documents for RAG chatbot └── README.md              # Project documentation
 ```